 Studies indicate about 28 million cataract surgeries are performed each year worldwide, with 4 million being in the United States alone.6

 You may qualify for cataract surgery if you:

 - Are over 50 years old and in the early stages of cataract development

 - Have a cloudy eye lens that is affecting your vision

 - Wish to reduce the need for contact lenses or eyeglasses

 - Have cataracts that are affecting the outcome of other eye treatments, such as laser eye surgery

-However, your doctor will determine your eligibility and risk potential during an initial eye exam.
+Cataract surgery might be ineffective if you have cataracts and advanced eye problems, such as macular degeneration or a detached retina.7 However, your doctor can determine your eligibility and risk potential during an eye exam.